moumoutte/sqla_helpers/doc/sqla_helpers.rst

 * 'lt': letter than,
 * 'le': letter or equals than,
 * 'gt': gretter than,
-* 'gte': gretter or equal than,
+* 'ge': gretter or equal than,
 * 'in': in a list,
 * 'like': SQL `LIKE` operator,
 * 'ilike': SQL `ILIKE` operator.